W3 Company - Family/Whanau Stories

 The 'Rexathon' was not only a great family day it was also good preparation for the World Rowing Masters Regatta in Zagreb, Croatia, which Rex will represent New Zealand during September 2007.

-ME AND MY GIRLS: Father Rex with (from back left) Mary, Meredith and Hannah Ryan, Erin Rikiti (nee Ryan) & (front from left) granddaughter Anna Rikiti, Rebecca Ryan, granddaughter Helena Rikiti and Abby Ryan.
+ME AND MY GIRLS: Father Rex with (from back left) Mary, Meredith and Hannah Ryan, Erin Rikiti (nee Ryan) and (front from left) granddaughter Anna Rikiti, Rebecca Ryan, granddaughter Helena Rikiti and Abby Ryan.

 Sgt Dave Heywood served with 2Pl as Pl Sgt for the first 6-months of the W3 Company deployment before being recalled to Malaysia to be a jungle warfare instructor at the British Jungle Warfare School, Pulada, Johore State.
 He later rejoined the NZSAS in Papakura, was promoted to WO2 and died under largely unexplained circumstances while with the NZSAS in 1981.
 The detail of his death was researched by the NZSAS Association historian Wayne Holah and is declassified.
 Further information is in "The Praetorian STARShip: the untold story of the Combat Talon" pages 248 and 249.

-In February 1981 NZSAS sent a contingent to the Philippines for three weeks to participate in SPECWAREX 81, in the contingent were WO2 Dave Heywood and SSgt Dennis Terry.
-Exercise ground forces comprised Special Forces soldiers from Australia, New Zealand, The Philippines and the United States.
-The US Air Force provided two MC130E 'Combat Talon 1' aircraft from 1st Special Ops Sqn who were to finishUS Naval Air Station Cubi Point, Philippines [Wikipadea] the exercise by extracting the ground forces from the Cubi Point Naval Air Station early morning 26 February.
-The Combat Talon aircraft were fitted with analogue terrain-following and terrain-avoidance radars for flights at low level at night or in adverse weather and the crew members were using night vision equipment [NVG], having taped over the flight instruments to avoid ambient light interfering with the NVG.
-The aircrew were very experienced and had flown the exercise route previously.
-The plan required the aircraft to perform a landing without lights, stop momentarily for the ground forces to board, and then take-off [exfiltrate] to circle out to sea toward Capones Island before making a routine landing back at the Naval Air Station.
-SSgt Terry and Dave Heywood were assigned to the second MC130E [No 64-0564, callsign S-59] which landed at 0506 AM and took off at 0508 AM.
-Aircrew on board 64-0564 spoke to the exercise control cell at 0514 and again at 0521 AM, at neither time giving any indication that they were experiencing problems.
-The leading aircraft landed safely back at Cubi Point.
-Local fishermen observed 64-0564 several times between Capones Island and the crash site, saying that the aircraft was seen driftinMC130E 'Combat Talon' firing self defence flares [US Air Force]g down toward the surface of the water until at 0523 AM it impacted into the water, and sank after floating for about 10-minutes.
+Local fishermen observed 64-0564 several times between Capones Island and the crash site, saying that the aircraft was seen drifting down toward the surface of the water until at 0523 AM it impacted into the water, and sank after floating for about 10-minutes.
 23-people were killed on impact with only six bodies being recovered from the site (including both New Zealanders).
 The aircraft electronic warfare officer [a member of the flight crew] survived the crash and was rescued by the fishermen.
 He stated to the official USAF investigation that other crew intercom conversations did not hint of trouble with the aircraft and he did not know what caused the aircraft to descend into the water.
-Given the location, the absence of aircraft lights & eyewitness reports it is unlikely that the aircraft was hit by ground fire.
+Given the location, the absence of aircraft lights and eyewitness reports it is unlikely that the aircraft was hit by ground fire.
 The depth of water at the crash site [240 feet] prevented recovery of the wreckage, so the official investigation did not make a finding as to the cause of the accident.
 It was thought that the aircraft terrain-following radar had malfunctioned by not switching automatically to a radar over-ride condition [as radar does not receive returns from the sea surface] causing the aircraft to gently descend, with the covered flight deck instrumentation preventing the crew from noticing the altitude changes. [crew fatigue was also considered but apparently discounted].Dave Heywood's plaque in the ashes section of the Papakura Servicemen's Cemetery [Torrance]

 Both New Zealanders received full military funerals on 5 March 1981.
 SSgt Dennis (Bro) Terry's funeral service was held at St Mary's Catholic Church in Papakura and his ashes were later spread at sea off the Mahia peninsular.
 [His widow Pam MileyTerry is herself a Vietnam veteran having served as a nursing sister with 1AFH at Vung Tau].
 Dave Heywood's funeral service was at Christ Church, Papakura and his ashes are buried in the military section of Papakura Cemetery.